 If you own a home, you’re looking to buy one, or you want to have one built, understanding the square footage of your home is vital.
 While it does require a bit of number crunching, determining the square feet of a house gives you an idea of a home’s size and whether or not it’s the right fit for you and your family.

-Why Is Understanding How to Calculate Square Feet Important?
+Why Is Understanding How to Calculate Square Footage Important?

 Ensuring a house is big enough for you, your family, and your lifestyle is one of the most critical reasons why understanding how to calculate sq. ft. of a home matters.
 It’s not the only one, though.
 Here are a few other reasons why it’s good to know the square footage of a property: